Jawhar Sircar: Summary

 He studied at the universities of Calcutta, Presidency, Cambridge and Sussex and has two master's degrees in History and Sociology.
 His main field work has been on social history, popular religion and the cult of Dharma Thakur in western Bengal.

 He covered numerous field sites in five districts of the state of West Bengal, but could not submit his thesis, as government did not permit even a short sabbatical.
-Sircar has, however, published parts of his findings through several articles.
-His academic work entitled The Construction of the Hindu Identity in Medieval Western Bengal: The Role of Popular Cults (2005) was very well received in India and abroad.
-Tapan Raychaudhuri of Oxford University had commended him for "his exceptional analytical power and depth of knowledge in diverse fields".
-Ralph Nicholas, emeritus professor of anthropology, Chicago University, has described him "an outstanding historical and interpretive anthropologist".

 Jawhar Sircar has published numerous articles on cultural, historical and anthropological subjects for several years in books, as also in noted national and international journals and newspapers.
 He has also delivered several talks on the subjects of history, religion, contemporary affairs and the intersection between religion and anthropology.
 The Asiatic Society of Kolkata (established in 1774) has conferred its Biman Behari Memorial Award on him for his contribution to popularising the study of history and politics.

 From 2017 to 2020, he has chaired the Board of Governors of the prestigious Centre for Studies in Social Sciences, Kolkata – one of India's top 5 social science research and teaching institutes.
 Sircar was, in fact, its first non academic chairman in its half century history.

 As an officer of India's premier Indian Administrative Service, Jawhar Sircar has served in the sectors of finance, commerce and industries for 17 years and in 'public communication', i.e., in the administration of education, culture and media for more than a dozen years.
 He was honoured by the British Museum with its silver medal for piloting museum reforms in the country.
 The former President of India has publicly complimented him as an "outstanding performer and visionary", while the former Prime Minister described him as "one of India's most distinguished civil servants."